davdar/maam/writeup/paper.markdown

 hand.
 Our approach offers a limited ability to automate the calculation process by relying on monad transformers to combine different abstractions.

-\citet{dvanhorn:Sergey2013Monadic} first introduced Monadic Abstract Interpreters (MAI), in which interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
-However, each monad in MAI is designed from scratch for a specific language to have specific analysis properties.
-The MAI work is analogous to monadic interpreter of \citet{dvanhorn:Wadler1992Essence}, in which the monad structure is monolithic and must be reconstructed for each new language feature.
-Our work extends the ideas in MAI in a way that isolates each parameter to be independent of others, similar to the approach of
-\citet{dvanhorn:Liang1995Monad}.
-We factor out the monad as a truly semantics independent feature.
-This factorization reveals an orthogonal tuning knob for path  and flow sensitivity.
-Even more, we give the user building blocks for constructing monads that are correct and give the desired properties by construction.
-Our framework is also motivated by the needs of reasoning formally about abstract interpreters, no mention of which is made in MAI.

 We build directly on the work of Abstracting Abstract Machines (AAM) by
+\citet{davdar:van-horn:2010:aam} and \citet{dvanhorn:Smaragdakis2011Pick} in
-\citet{davdar:van-horn:2010:aam} in our parameterization of abstract time and call-site sensitivity.
+our parameterization of abstract time to achieve call-site and object sensitivity.
 More notably, we follow the AAM philosophy of instrumenting a concrete semantics _first_ and performing a systematic abstraction _second_.
 This greatly simplifies the Galois connection arguments during systematic abstraction.
-However, this is at the cost of proving that the instrumented semantics simulate the original concrete semantics.
+However, this is at the added cost of proving that the instrumented semantics simulate the original concrete semantics.

+\paragraph{Monadic Abstract Interpreters}

+\citet{dvanhorn:Sergey2013Monadic} first introduced Monadic Abstract Interpreters (MAI), in which interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
+However, our approach is considerably different from MAI.

+In MAI, the framework's interface is based on _denotation functions_ for every syntactic form of the language (See "CPSInterface", Figure 2 in MAI).
+This design decision has far reaching consequences for the entire approach.
+The denotation functions in MAI are language-specific and specialized to their example language.
+MAI uses a single monad stack fixed to the denotation function interface: state on top of list (Section 5.3.1 in MAI).
+New analyses are achieved through multiple denotation functions into this single monad.
+Analyses in MAI are all fixed to be path-sensitive, and the methodology for incorporating other flow properties is to surgically instrument the execution of the analysis with a custom Galois connection (Section 6.5 in MAI).
+Lastly, the framework provides no reasoning principles or proofs of soundness for the denotation function interface.
+A user of MAI must inline the definitions of each analysis and prove their implementation correct from scratch each time.

+By contrast, our framework's interface is based on state and nondeterminism _monadic effects_ (Section \ref{the-analysis-monad}).
+This interface comes equipped with reasoning principles, allowing one to verify the correctness of their monadic interpreter _independent of a particular monad_, which is not possible in MAI.
+State and nondeterminism monadic effects capture the essence of _small-step relational semantics_, and are therefore truly language independent.
+Our tools are reusable for any semanatics described as a small-step state machine.
+Because we place the monadic interpreter behind an interface of effects rather than denotation functions, we are able to introduce language-independent monads which capture flow-sensitivity and flow-insensitivity (Sections \ref{varying-path-and-flow-sensitivity} and
+\ref{a-compositional-monadic-framework}), and we show how to compose these features with other analysis design choices (Sections \ref{analysis-parameters}
+and \ref{a-compositional-monadic-framework}).
+The monadic effect interface also allows us to completely separate the execution monad from the abstract domain, both of which are tightly coupled in the MAI approach.
+Finally, our framework is compositional through the use of monad transformers (Section
+\ref{a-compositional-monadic-framework}) which construct execution engines and proofs of soundness for free.

+We do not achieve correctness and compositionality _in addition_ to our transition from denotation functions to monadic effects; rather we achieve correctness and compositionality _through it_, making such a transition essential and primary to our technique.

 # Conclusion